What Is A Cohabitation Agreement? (2026)

 Who Needs a Cohabitation Agreement?

 Cohabitation agreements are important for unmarried partners who live together.
-This can help protect you from default legal rules, which do not protect unmarried couples.
+This contract may help shield you from default legal rules, which do not protect unmarried couples.
 It’s an important document for people with significant assets or for cohabiting friends or siblings.

 Are Cohabitation Agreements Legally Binding?